Oiher/longitudinal-GWAS-pipeline/docs/parameters.md

 This parameter is used to specify the path of the outcome file to do the association on.
 For cross-sectional analysis, the pipeline expects data to be formatted in at least 2 columns, `IID` and `y`.

-For longitudinal analysis, a third column `study_days` represents the time point in the study that the observation was taken.
-This variable should represent the number of days since the baseline observation was taken in the study.
+For longitudinal analysis, a third column is required containing information about the time point in the study that the observation was taken.
+More specifically, this variable should represent the number of days since the starting point of your analysis.
+The name of this variable should be passed using the `--time-col` flag.

 ## --pheno_name

 This parameter can be used to specify the column in the `--phenofile` containing the outcome of interest.
-If multiple outcomes are present, or if the column with the outcome does not have the header `y`, **incomplete**
+Additionally, longGWAS enables running the analysis using multiple outcomes simultaneously.
+If multiple outcomes are present, they must be passed in a comma-separated manner `y,y_2,z,z_2`.

 ## --r2thres